dddrrreee/cs140e-win19/labs/README.md

   preemptive context switching.
 Most people don't understand such things so, once again, you'll leave lab knowing something many do not.

-### Wrapping it all up: Shells, file systems, more.
+### Packaging up the pi: Shells, file systems, more.

   10. [lab10-shell](lab10-shell/): You'll write a simple shell that runs on Unix and can: